bkoohi/IBM-cloud-vpc-with-vnf/README.md

 # Securing workload in IBM Cloud VPC.

-Container applications in any Cloud environment needs enterprise level security and protection.
-There are number of security tools and services available in IBM Cloud to deliver an secure application environment.
-Services such as disk encryption , security group , access control and virtual security appliances.
+Applications in Cloud environment needs an enterprise level security and protection.
+There are number of security standards, deployment patterns, cloud security tools and services available in IBM Cloud to deliver a secure application environment.
+IBM Cloud Services provides the following security services and capbilities to build a secure platform for applications:

-Majority of customers have security firewall standards such as Palo Alto, Checkpoints, FortiGate and other firewall products.
-It's beneficial for customers to use their current security firewall standards for workloads running in IBM Cloud.

-Deploying virtual security services in Cloud and virtual network is different from physical security products in on-premises.
-The goal of this article is to describe recommended patterns for deployment of few VNF firewalls in IBM Cloud.
+1. Virtual security appliances
+2. Hub-spoken deployment model
+3. VPC Security group & access control
+4. Security & compliance center
+5. Monitoring and Logging
+6. Event notification
+7. Encryption
+8. IAM userid and access group management

 There are few different patterns and products that can be used for deployment in IBMM Cloud such as: